JoaquinCardonaRuiz/thesis-compositionality/README.md

-# Master's Thesis - VU
+# Examining Algebraic Recombination for Compositional Generalisation

 This repository contains the codebase for the paper Examining Algebraic Recombination for Compositional Generalisation.